 Index and images for England and Wales, index-only for Scotland.
-Occupation indexed only for Scotland.
+Occupation indexed only for Scotland except for 1881 census.

 Only a small number of records for some areas in Ireland survive pre-1901.
 The site also has census search forms filled in by people claiming an Irish pension checked against the 1841 and 1851 census.
 The 1901 and 1911 census though is completely and freely available.

 Basic index shared with Findmypast for England and Wales (the index is free but images are not included).
 Occupations not indexed.
 Also some Irish records for 1851 and an index to the Irish 1901 and 1911 census that links through to the National Archives of Ireland website above.

 Index and images of census records for England and Wales, index-only for Scotland.
 Occupation indexed only for Scotland except for 1851 and 1881 census for England and Wales.

 Great free index for England, Wales and Scotland.
 Good search options including occupation.
 No images.
 Not every county is complete yet, especially for later decades.

 Images and an index of Scottish census records from 1841 to 1911 on this pay-as-you-go website.

 Index and images for both England and Wales.
 Occupation indexed.